n-szulc/fingeRNAt/README.md

   1. atom indices of hydrogen bonds acceptors & donors
   2. atom indices of halogen bonds donors
   3. atom indices of cations & anions
-  4. number of ligand's aromatic rings
+  4. atom indices of ligand's aromatic rings
   5. IDs of inorganic ions in electrostatic contact with ligand_name_detail
   6. IDs of water molecules in contact with ligand
   7. atom indices of lipophilic atoms